coderholic/pyradio/windows.md

 You just double click on the batch file (called **uninstall.bat**) to complete the procedure.

+**Note:** If **PyRadio** is not in your PATH, you will have to use the full path to it to execute the previous command.
+Just right-click **Pyradio**'s icon on your Desktop and copy the command found there.
+Paste it on a console, add a "*-R*" and you are good to go.

 ## Reporting bugs

 When a bug is found, please do report it by [opening an issue at github](https://github.com/coderholic/pyradio/issues).